 - Steer straight ahead.
-Close the throttle completely, remove your thumb from the throttle lever. - To apply both the front and rear brakes, compress the left hand brake lever located on the handlebars or depress the foot brake pedal.
-To apply the front brake only, compress the right hand brake lever located on the handlebars.
+Close the throttle completely, remove your thumb from the throttle lever. - To apply both the front and rear brakes, compress the left hand brake lever located on the handlebars or depress the foot brake pedal to apply the rear brakes.